Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 Airbnb

 At Airbnb, localization is a key ingredient in championing their mission of belonging anywhere.
 Recently, they expanded their innovative translation technology to include reviews.
-Now guests can easily scroll automatically translated reviews in their preferred language without having to click on each individual translation, saving time and minimizing misinterpretations.
+Now, guests can easily scroll automatically translated reviews in their preferred language without having to click on each individual translation, which saves time and minimizes misinterpretations.

 Dropbox